 We have two categories of School Scholarships to help give young Kiwi talent the best start possible by providing financial support during university, a mentor and an opportunity to apply for a paid Summer Internship.
 They are:

 What does The PwC Scholarship and Mā te huruhuru ka rere te manu Scholarship include?

-Your PwC mentor will be allocated to you before you start your first year of university, and they’re a current PwC staff member who’s passionate about helping you develop the skills you need for your career.
+Your PwC mentor will be allocated to you before you start your first year of university, and they will be a current PwC staff member who’s passionate about helping you develop the skills you need for your career.
 They’re there to provide information about PwC and the different career opportunities open to you, and help guide your Summer Internship choice.

-The PwC Scholarship started in 2004 and we’re proud to have supported over 250 students in their higher education in the 15 years it has been running.
+The PwC Scholarship started in 2004 and we’re proud to have supported over 250 students in their higher education in the time it has been running.

 The John Waller Memorial Scholarship was established in 2017 as part of a joint initiative with BNZ.
 It provides three scholarships annually to University of Canterbury students.
 You can find more information and submit your application via the University of Canterbury website.

 We're looking for students who want to have a meaningful career where they can be themselves and make their own mark on the world.
 To be successful, your PwC Scholarship application should show that you meet the following eligibility criteria:

 Applicants should be a New Zealand citizen or permanent resident.